 The COVID-19 Uninsured Program is temporary, health coverage that starts on the date of application and ends after the twelfth month, or when the public health emergency ends, whichever comes first.15 Eligibility for the COVID-19 Uninsured Program can be retroactive to April 8, 2020.16 The application for this program is only available by visiting a qualified Medi-Cal provider.
 To find the nearest qualified provider, call the Medi-Cal Nurse Line at (877) 409-9052 and ask for help finding a qualified COVID-19 Uninsured Program provider.
 This number is staffed 24/7 and translation services are available.
 You can also search online for providers at this webpage: https://cadhcs.maps.arcgis.com/apps/webappviewer/index.html?id=62f87cad….

 The COVID-19 Uninsured Program pays for COVID-19 treatment.
 If you were found eligible for the COVID-19 Uninsured Program but you are receiving bills for COVID related services, then you should contact COVIDApps@dhcs.ca.gov.

 Medi-Cal Eligibility during the COVID-19 Public Health Emergency

 Changes to your Medi-Cal Eligibility

-During this emergency, the state will continue all Medi-Cal coverage until the end of the COVID-19 public health emergency.15 Counties must ensure people keep their Medi-Cal.16 This means, Counties should not terminate or decrease your Medi-Cal benefits.17
+During the public health emergency, the state will continue all Medi-Cal coverage until the end of the COVID-19 public health emergency.17 Counties must ensure people keep their Medi-Cal.18 This means Counties should not terminate or decrease your Medi-Cal benefits.19

-If you received a Medi-Cal renewal packet after March 17, 2020, and you choose to send your renewal information, then your county worker might not process it right away.21
+If you received a Medi-Cal renewal packet after March 17, 2020, and you choose to send your renewal information, then your county worker might not process it right away.23

 Changes to Medi-Cal Services Because of COVID-19